mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 Besides the primitive types you can find in `@mondrian-framework/model`, there's also a wide range of utility types that are already implemented and ready to use.
-In order to minimize packages size and required dependencies, these additional types are provided in a separate package named `@mondrian-framework/advanced-types`.
+In order to minimize package size and required dependencies, these additional types are provided in a separate package named `@mondrian-framework/advanced-types`.

 To use those definitions you can import the package like this: